 There are various forms of French employment contract, e.g. interim contracts, contracts of apprenticeship, the status of auto-entrepreneur, together with the “insertion” style of contract which was developed as a method of helping the long-term unemployed to find work.

-The majority of people are employed under either the contrat de travail à durée déterminée (CDD), i.e. fixed-term contract, or the contrat de travail à durée indéterminée (CDI), i.e. permanent contract.
+The majority of people are employed under either the contrat de travail à durée déterminée (CDD), i.e. fixed-term contract, or the contrat de travail à durée indéterminée (CDI), i.e. permanent contract, which are the commun form for employment contracts in France.

 All employees must work under a recognised contract.
 French employment law favours permanent contracts, the CDI, which is much more beneficial to employees.
 Nonetheless, certain exceptions allow employers to use Fixed-Term Contracts, the CDD.